quantumbagel/quantumbagel/README.md

 ## 👋 I'm Julian Reder!

 I'm a Wake Tech student currently working on various random projects and taking an internship with NC State's AERPAW drone lab.

-I'm looking at either a `Computer Science` or `Computer Engineering` degree at NC State after dually enrolling at Wake Tech.
-I'm applying for admission for fall 2025 :)
+I've been accepted to NCSU's College of Engineering for a `Computer Engineering` major (for bachelor) and a `Computer Science` master, which I plan to do in 4 years.

 Most of the projects I work on here fall into three categories:

-* Discord bots that I screw around with (`Triggered`, `Piranha`)
+* Discord bots that I screw around with (`Triggered`, `Piranha`, `PlayCord`)
 * My NC State AERPAW projects (`airstrik.py`, `DroneTracker`, etc.)
 * Other random projects that I take on for fun (`Molotov`, `finiteCraft`)